openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 type of *S*:sub:`1` is compatible (see :ref:`Compatible Types`) with the return type of *S*:sub:`2`.

+All overloaded signatures in functions must be *exported* or *non-exported*.
+All overloaded signatures in methods and constructors must have the same access modifier.
+A compile-time error occurs otherwise.

-This is illustrated by the example below:
+It is illustrated by the example below:

 .. code-block:: typescript
    :linenos: